erl-ang/tcp-over-udp/README.md

 One segment from the window will be chosen to measure a $SampleRTT$ for so we can update the timeout values.
 If the segment has been retransmitted, we discard the $SampleRTT$ and just have to live with the fact that we won’t have a $SampleRTT$ for this RTT.

-Once the client has filled up its window, the client will try receiving acks, verifying if the ack for a segment that is currently in the window.
+Once the client has filled up its window, the client will try receiving ACKs, verifying if the ACK for a segment that is currently in the window.
 If it is, we can move the window forward by removing the segment from the window and updating the `send_base`.

-To account for lost packets, if the client does not receive a valid ack in time, it will timeout and retransmit all the segments in the window, incrementing the number of retransmissions that the segments have taken.
+To account for lost packets, if the client does not receive a valid ACK in time, it will timeout and retransmit all the segments in the window, incrementing the number of retransmissions that the segments have taken.

 If a segment has been retransmitted too many times, it will begin the connection teardown sequence by sending a FIN to the server.